 How many sites have a derived allele frequency of 4 in pop1 and a derived allele frequency of 4 in pop2?

-Can you identify the entry corresponding to the sites where all individuals are heterozygote?
+Identify the entry of the 2D-SFS matrix corresponding to the sites where all individuals in both populations are heterozygote.

 2. Does the SFS contain information about demographic history?